 First, a 3D patch populated with molecules is generated.
-For this purpose, we use the MesoCraft tool that was designed for generating biological assemblies based on the simple geometrical rules that define relations between elements, molecular structures in our case~\cite{Nguyen2021}.
+For this purpose, we use the MesoCraft tool that was designed for generating biological assemblies based on the simple geometrical rules that define relations between elements, and molecular structures in our case~\cite{Mesocraft}.
 The rules description is out of the scope of this paper, however, it is important to mention that MesoCraft integrates the collision handling algorithm.
-Therefore, the resulting patch can be collision-free.
+Therefore, the resulting patch is collision-free.
 We work with two different patches; rectangle-based and box-based.
 A rectangle-based patch is formed by molecular geometry populated on a rectangle.
 The molecular distribution is with a reference to a plane and is later used for populating a membrane.
 The second type, a box-based patch, is formed by populating molecular geometry inside a box (distribution in a unit of volume) and is typically used for populating soluble proteins inside structures.
-The comparison of both types can be seen in~\autoref{fig:Patches}.
-We create box patches with the dimension of $100 \times 100 \times 100$~nm filled by 1,000 protein structures.
-After replicating several instances next to each other, our experiments show that the seams, resulting from periodic tiling, are not noticeable for box tiling.
-The reason is that this tiling is only used for filling an internal part of a biological structure.
-After the camera penetrates inside the structure, due to the densely populated environment, the user is immersed among multiple structures, which leaves a limited possibility to identify the seams.
-Therefore, we do not additionally process these box-shaped patches.
-Rectangle-based patches form membranes that the user can see from the outside.
-For this reason, the rectangle-based patches need to be processed further, to guarantee a seamless geometry, see below.
+We create box patches with the dimension of $100 \times 100 \times 100$~nm filled by approximately 1,000 protein structures.
+The comparison of both patch types can be seen in~\autoref{fig:Patches}.